 Smithers Exploration Group's Collection of Cordilleran Rock Suites

 Welcome to Smithers Exploration Group’s Rock Room, home to our classic collection of Cordilleran rock suites.
-This extensive collection of rock samples, once complete, will be representative of deposits and rock types from across British Columbia, with a focus on the northwest.
+This extensive collection of rock samples is representative of deposits and rock types from across British Columbia, with a focus on the northwest.
 It’s an important resource for the development of expertise on the geology of northern BC and the discovery of the next mines.

 The collection was begun in the 1970s by local geologists and prospectors, as well as the BC Ministry of Mines, and was updated under the direction of former regional geologist Paul Wojdak.
 It is designed to give hands-on examples of the rocks that make up the regional geological framework of northern British Columbia.
 We are working hard to complete our collection: if there is a particular suite you are keen to see but we do not yet have, please let us know and we will prioritize the aquisition of those samples.
-If you have a suite that you would consider donating to help us fill in the gaps, we would very much like to hear from you!
+If you have a suite that you would consider donating to help us fill in the gaps, please contact us.

 The rock suites cover: